Daily High to Daily Low: Is It Safe to Buy McEwen Mining Inc. (MUX)?

 ROTH Capital gave a rating of “Buy” to MUX, setting the target price at $3.25 in the report published on December 11th of the previous year.

-During the last 5 trading sessions, MUX rose by +6.08%, which changed the moving average for the period of 200-days by +24.60% in comparison to the 20-day moving average, which settled at $1.4780.
-In addition, McEwen Mining Inc. saw 59.39% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MUX fell by -8.28%, which changed the moving average for the period of 200-days by +15.20% in comparison to the 20-day moving average, which settled at $1.4960.
+In addition, McEwen Mining Inc. saw 46.19% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading